Analysis of tensor approximation schemes for continuous functions: Introduction

 However, the question where the tensor data stem from and the issue of the accuracy of the full tensor approximation, i.e., the discretization error of the full tensor itself and its relation to the error of a subsequent low-rank tensor approximation, is usually not adequately addressed.\footnote{We are only aware of \cite{BD1,BD2,M16,SU}, where this question has been considered so far.} Instead, only the approximation property of a low-rank tensor scheme with respect to the full tensor data is considered.
 But the former question is important since it clearly makes no sense to derive a tensor approximation with an error that is substantially smaller than the error which is already inherent in the full tensor data due to some discretization process for a continuous high-dimensional function which stems from some certain function class.

 The approximation rates to \emph{continuous functions\/} can be determined by a recursive use of the singular value decomposition, which is successively applied to convert the function into a specific continuous tensor format.
 We studied the singular value decomposition for arbitrary domains in \cite{GH14,GH18} and we now can apply these results to discuss approximation rates of continuous tensor formats.
 In the present article, given a function $f\in H^k(\Omega_1\times\dots \times\Omega_m)$, we study the continuous analogues of the Tucker tensor decomposition and of the tensor train decomposition.
 We give bounds on the ranks required to ensure that the tensor decomposition admits a prescribed target accuracy.
-In particular, we show that \emph{weighted\/} (isotropic) Sobolev spaces help to beat the curse of dimension when the number $m$ of product domains tends to infinity.
+Especially, our analysis takes into account the influence of errors induced by truncating infinite expansions to finite ones.
+We therefore study an \emph{algorithm\/} that computes the desired tensor expansion which is in contrast to the question of the smallest tensor-rank.
+We finally show that (isotropic) Sobolev spaces \emph{with dimension weights\/} help to beat the curse of dimension when the number $m$ of product domains tends to infinity.